ScriptPost/ScriptPost/README.md

 ## Hi, I'm Andrea!🐞

-My goal is to help small mom-and-pop businesses, non-profits, and NGOs develop their websites and useful online tools.
+My goal is to help small mom-and-pop businesses, non-profits, and NGOs develop and improve their websites and useful online tools.

 💜 I'm passionate about environmental conservation & sustainable living, good design, Contra dance, local food, and my cats.